Mihai Olos: Secondary school in the provincial town of Baia Mare (1953–1956)

-Substitute teacher in Oaş (1956–1959)
+Substitute teacher in Oaș (1956–1959)

 After graduating high-school and with his experience in private tutoring, Mihai applied for a teaching job.
-The school was in a remote village in Oaş, Pășunea Mare.
+The school was in a remote village in Oaș, Pășunea Mare.
 The zone had a specific ethnographic character, with extremely proud people who still practiced the vendetta.
 The women wore vividly colored skirts and scarves.
 The men used to wear on the top of their head a little straw hat embellished with beads.
 They were renowned woodcutters but there was no land good to farm.
 Poor eaters but great drinkers they would not accept a refusal when they offered a drink to their guests.
 Mihai got lodging for free in the house of violinist ("ceteraș", from the name of the violin called "cetera") and as a young school master he often accompanied the violinist to wedding feasts and round dances, playing the contra.
 The dances were full of rhythm, the singing with hollers, shriek, piercing interventions.
 Later on he will practice this kind of shriek singing – hollering – many times in his life, making himself remarked.
 For the young man who was not even seventeen when he arrived there, it was a capital experience from many points of view.
 With the permanent presence of death as he could have been killed if interfering in their feuds, this period could be compared to an initiation rite.
-As these remote villages from Oaş had also served as refuge for many fine intellectuals belonging to the former regime, these political refugees were the first to make known to him the names of the great Romanian writers never mentioned in school or those of important European or American authors and artists.
+As these remote villages from Oaș had also served as refuge for many fine intellectuals belonging to the former regime, these political refugees were the first to make known to him the names of the great Romanian writers never mentioned in school or those of important European or American authors and artists.

 The gains of the years spent in different places from were counterbalanced by the harsh conditions of life and the poverty of the villagers.
 The improper living conditions and the poor diet affected the feeble young man's health.
 The occasion to leave was offered by the newly founded teachers training colleges all over the country and he chose to go.